-The University maintains public crime and fire logs at the Morningside, Manhattanville, and Medical Center Operations Centers.
+The University maintains public crime and fire logs (where appropriate) at the Morningside, Manhattanville, and Medical Center Operations Centers.
+A fire log is required for each campus that contains on-campus student housing facilities.
+The purpose of the daily crime log is to record all criminal incidents that are reported to Public Safety, not just Clery Act crimes.
+The purpose of the fire log is to record, by the date reported, any fire that occurs in an on-campus student housing facility.
 Criminal acts reported to Public Safety or an addition to an existing entry in the log will be entered into the crime log within two business days unless that disclosure is prohibited by law or would jeopardize the confidentiality of the victim.
+The crime and fire log for the most recent 60 days is open to the public for inspection during normal business hours.